awslabs/aws-ddk/release/latest/how-to/multi-account-deployment.markdown

 ---

 ## Purpose
-In some cases resources will need to be created in mulitple accounts to support environment or logical separation.
-The following guide demonstrates how you can deploy a DDK application to multiple environments in their own AWS accounts.
+In some cases, resources must be created across multiple accounts to support environment or logical separation.
+The following guide demonstrates how a DDK application is deployed to multiple environments in their own AWS accounts.

 ## Enabling Accounts for Cross-Account Access
 `ddk bootstrap` allows us to setup cross-account access for a DDK account.